The Symphony of Sound: Elevating Your High-End Basement Home Theater

 - Hard ceiling materials (drywall, concrete, wood) reflect too much sound, creating echoes.

-- Speakers & subwoofers fire sound waves in all prescriptions, and your ceiling sends them right back at you in a chaotic mess.
+- Speakers & subwoofers fire sound waves in all directions, and your ceiling sends them right back at you in a chaotic mess.

 Solution: Ceiling Clouds to Absorb Unwanted Reflections